winston164/django_coding_challange/README.md

 - Runs on docker and the application can be started with a single command `docker-compose up`
 - The running application can be reached in the browser at *[docker host]:8080*
 - The application is delivered with a sufficient admin reachable at *[docker host]:8080/admin*
+- Change the database to use mariadb instead of postgress
+- Make the django endpoints using https://www.django-rest-framework.org/ and explain why you use the path you choose.
 - Delivered as a public fork of this GitHub repository
 - **Show us your work** through your commit history
 - Unit test the django endpoints.